mojira.dev

 Reported

-MC-303181 Spears have an attribute modifier for attack_damage for both hands, even though the charge attack does not use it Confirmed MCPE-229475 Spears have maximum reach of 4 blocks.
-Unconfirmed MC-302984 Holding a spear in the off hand and attacking an entity adds the spear's attack damage to the attack Confirmed MC-302165 Bows/tridents/crossbows are able to be charged earlier than should be possible on a singleplayer world Community Consensus
+MC-304761 Spear's charge animation takes too long to rotate sideways for slower spears Unconfirmed MC-304550 Items with the `minecraft:attack_range` component do not have an increased pick radius for redirectable projectiles Confirmed MC-303181 Spears have an attribute modifier for attack_damage for both hands, even though the charge attack does not use it Fixed MCPE-229475 Spears have maximum reach of 4 blocks Fixed MC-302984 Holding a spear in the off hand and attacking an entity adds the spear's attack damage to the attack Fixed MC-302165 Bows/tridents/crossbows are able to be charged earlier than should be possible on a singleplayer world Community Consensus

 Comments